Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The Wisconsin Model of Coordination is the product of intensive research into available

 transportation resources in the state, best practices in peer states across the nation,

 being a complex, prescriptive model of how services must be delivered, it is a set of

 The four parts of the Wisconsin Model of Coordination are:

-Strengthen ICTC as the Lead Entity for Statewide Coordination Efforts – As the existing state body charged with transportation coordination, ICTC is best positioned to lead future efforts.
+- Strengthen ICTC as the Lead Entity for Statewide Coordination Efforts – As the existing state body charged with transportation coordination, ICTC is best positioned to lead future efforts.
 Making ICTC a more permanent body with stable support will maintain its existing momentum and guide efforts on a statewide level.

 - Encourage County and/or Regional Coordination Councils – Data from other states show the greatest coordination success arises from active, engaged, representative local coordination councils.
 ICTC can encourage them through clear expectations, technical assistance, and building on past efforts.

-Require County and/or Regional Coordination Councils – In other states, participation on a local coordination council is required for entities applying for state and federal transportation funding.
+- Require County and/or Regional Coordination Councils – In other states, participation on a local coordination council is required for entities applying for state and federal transportation funding.
 Making this a requirement in Wisconsin will ensure better, more consistent service coordination across the state.

-Encourage Regionalization Through Incentives and Rewards – Often, the greatest transportation need exists for travel between communities or counties.
+- Encourage Regionalization Through Incentives and Rewards – Often, the greatest transportation need exists for travel between communities or counties.
 Providing incentives for regional efforts will foster the growth of regional services based on resident needs rather than political boundaries.

 Interagency Council on Transportation Coordination (ICTC)